 We had a list of labels and an unlabeled dataset of a specific domain (we wanted to do this multi-labeling in a specific domain).
 We didn’t have a labeled dataset.
 Oh, and we needed to make multi-labeling in English (for starters).

-You can’t write and train a neural network without a labeled dataset, as there would be nothing to learn from.
+You can’t write and train a neural network without a labeled dataset, as there will be nothing to learn from.
 So, we were looking at transfer learning.
 This means taking a pre-trained model and training it on the last layers that regard to our task.
 But we still wouldn’t have a labeled dataset, even with 1-2K samples (it’s a micro dataset).

 We had the state-of-the-art BERT available, but it was too big and took up a lot of resources during training and prediction.